alexandra-storton/Seasonal-Funnel-Analysis/README.md

    1. When considering the effects of channels, CPC drove high engagement but experienced low AOV's with poor add-to-cart rates - functioning more like a discovery channel than a           conversion channel.
    2. Referral is smaller in volume but consistently outperforms on intent and AOV, it is worth reviewing budget allocation to see if Referral would have a higher pay-off.

+**Geographic data highlights Canada as the most underleveraged, high-value expansion market available.**
-**The most underleveraged opportunity in the data is Canada, where BFCM AOV reached $95.28 versus $77.78 in the US.
-With just 8.2% of the overall BFCM traffic vs the US's 51% this suggests the opportunity is currently underdeveloped and worth exploring further.**
+   1. The most underleveraged opportunity in the data is Canada, where BFCM AOV reached $95.28 versus $77.78 in the US.
+   2. With just 8.2% of the overall BFCM traffic vs the US's 51% this suggests the opportunity is currently underdeveloped and worth exploring further.

 <br>